 All this has led us into the 21st century and the days of cloud-based paperless warehouses.

 Now nearly everything we’ve covered until now is outdated.
-Sure, hardware like forklifts, pallets, and racks are all still used today, but the systems on which warehouses and inventory are managed is lightning fast by comparison and significantly more efficient.
-Today’s warehouse management system (WMS) is a hub of integrations, connecting warehouses to all areas of the supply chain, and is accessed online and often from the cloud.
+Sure, hardware like forklifts, pallets, and racks are all still used today, but the systems on which warehouses and inventory are managed are lightning-fast by comparison and significantly more efficient.
+Today’s warehouse management system (WMS) is a hub of integrations, connecting warehouse inventory to all areas of the supply chain, and is accessed online and often from the cloud.
 One thing to note, 3PL Central built 3PL Warehouse Manager, the very first cloud-based WMS back in 2006, and has been a leader in the online WMS space ever since.
 By reducing manual paper processes and keeping warehouse information stored in a centralized location where multiple people can access it at different terminals (i.e., online and through the cloud), the time lag for recording every single interaction with and within a warehouse decreases ten-fold; thus saving warehouses thousands of labor hours each year.

 The most important features of the modern WMS are that they integrate, they’re fast, and they provide accurate information.

-An integrated WMS will allow access to multiple software programs, all from within a single platform (AKA single sign on).
+An integrated WMS will allow access to multiple software programs, all from within a single platform (AKA single sign-on).
 No more needing to remember scores of login credentials to accomplish seemingly simple, yet crucial tasks, like sharing inventory with shopping carts, pulling carrier tracking numbers for shipping labels, and more.

 A fast WMS has no lag time and accomplishes tasks instantaneously.
 Need to run an inventory report for a customer?
 Compute in seconds.
-Need to set up the shipping labels to deliver product to the end destination?
-One button click away.
+Need to set up the shipping labels to deliver the product to the end destination?
+One button clicks away.
 Need to calculate the total billable hours for warehouse work completed?
 Automate monthly recurring charges for customer billing.
-These things used to be done individually, based on the requests of a customer, or one at time by humans, which was a slower, error-prone, and arduous process.
+These things used to be done individually, based on the requests of a customer, or one at a time by humans, which was a slower, error-prone, and arduous process.

-Above all else, a warehouse must be accurate.
+Above all else, a warehouse inventory must be accurate.
 Customers demand speed, but they also demand that their order is correct.
 No leniency is given to businesses or warehouses that mess up their order.
 With SmartScan, third-party logistics (3PL) warehouses can reach 100% order picking accuracy, ensuring that customers stay happy with the orders they receive.

 While warehouse management systems already do a great job of reducing the manual tasks that cost a warehouse many labor hours, there are still areas for improvement and more parts of the supply chain that can eventually connect to a WMS.

-Examples of areas that can be automated by a WMS include using robots, drones, and other hardware to not only pick, pack, and put away product, but also even run cycle counts.
-As image recognition software improves, robots will be able to run cycle counts to physically double-check the inventory on hand that’s been traditionally a tedious job done by individuals.
+Examples of areas that can be automated by a WMS include using robots, drones, and other hardware to not only pick, pack, and put away products, but also even run cycle counts.
+As image recognition software improves, robots will be able to run cycle counts to physically double-check the inventory tracking on hand that’s been traditionally a tedious job done by individuals.

 This type of predictive model could even be used for labor management.
-If historically there’s peak season coming up, but unusual demand trends have changed the amount of work coming in, how much labor should your warehouse account for in the upcoming season?
-The idea is the artificial intelligence would use both the historical and current industry demand alongside other outside factors, to know exactly how many workers will be needed to fulfill all orders over a specific time period would save warehouse costs and alleviate 3PLs’ concerns about peak season labor costs.
+If historically there’s peak season coming up, but unusual demand trends have changed the amount of work coming in, how much labor should your warehouse inventory account for in the upcoming season?
+The idea is that artificial intelligence would use both the historical and current industry demand alongside other outside factors, to know exactly how many workers will be needed to fulfill all orders over a specific time period would save warehouse costs and alleviate 3PLs’ concerns about peak season labor costs.